 - How sustainability certification like Green Key work;

-- Which destinations around the world lead in sustainability.
+- Which destinations around the world leader in sustainability.

 Erik, can you tell us a bit about your professional background?

-After that I worked 12 years as product developer at the Netherlands Bureau for Tourism, the national organisation in charge of promoting destination Holland abroad.
-I was responsible for the Dutch Coast and the theme “Nederland Waterland”, showcasing Netherlands as destination for watersports and tourism.
+After that, I worked 12 years as a product developer at the Netherlands Bureau for Tourism, the national organisation in charge of promoting destination Holland abroad.
+I was responsible for the Dutch Coast and the theme “Nederland Waterland”, showcasing the Netherlands as a destination for watersports and tourism.

 Why is sustainability in tourism important?